Lalibela: 21st century

-In early August 2021, TPLF aligned fighters captured the town during the Tigray War.
-On 1 December 2021, the Ethiopian government claimed to have recaptured the town.
-Borkena reported, that the victory over the TPLF in the town of Gashena played a vital role in the recapture of Lalibela by the ENDF, Amhara Special Forces, and milita.
-The town was recaptured again by the TPLF on 12 December.
+In early August 2021, Tigrayan Defense Force fighters captured the town during the Tigray War as a response to the invasion of Amhara forces into the Tigray region.
+On 1 December 2021, the Ethiopian army recaptured the town.
+The town was recaptured again by Tigrayan forces on 12 December.
 On 19 December, Ethiopian state media announced the town was recaptured for a second time, though it was unclear when.